How-do-i-get-your-attention/promo.claims-or-was-it-claims.promo/README.md

 The process of documentation needs to be correct for everyone, as understanding documentation enables effective communication and collaboration.

 The structure is also important for achieving perfect documentation.

+#Registered Default Function(RDF)

+## RegisterDefaultPointer 1.0
+The RegisterDefaultPointer function is updated to match my provided signature, taking std::string Name, Version Version, and std::string Description as parameters.
+Inside the function, I can perform any desired operations, such as adding the provided information to the documentation or performing further processing.

+## SetLibrary 1.0
+Function to set the pointer map.

+## GetPointer 1.0
+Function to retrieve a function from the pointer map.

+## AddPointer 1.0
+Function to add or update an entry in the pointer map.

+## ErasePointer 1.0
+Function to remove in the pointer map.

+#Pointer(P)

+## Setup 1.0
+Function to start Setup

+## Setup 1.1
+Function to start Background

+## Erase 1.0
+Function to Erase Background

+## Erase 1.1
+Function to Erase Setup